aryanbhosale/nodemcu_sensor-automation_IoT/README.md

-Uses the Google Spreadsheets Apps Script to write JavaScript code to allow the automation of logging external data Can view sensor data after the code stops running, real time viewing not possible Is faster than Google Sheets Method, takes less than 2 seconds to log data in its cells Uses Serial Communication using a UDP web server to automate logging external data
+Uses the Google Spreadsheets Apps Script to write JavaScript code to allow the automation of logging external data Can view sensor data after the code stops running, real time viewing not possible Is faster than Google Sheets Method, takes less than 2 seconds to log data in its cells Uses UART Serial Communication and/or a UDP web server to automate logging external data